Repulsively Bound Hadrons in a $\mathbb{Z}_2$ Lattice Gauge Theory

-\textbf{\textit{Summary and outlook.---}}We have observed the dynamical production of repulsive bound states by time evolving a simple high-energy product state according to a particle nonconserving $\mathbb{Z}_2$ lattice gauge theory Hamiltonian given in Eq.~\eqref{eq:H_spin}.
-These bound states solely appear due to quantum fluctuations and particle pair-production processes that gap them out of a low-energy continuum of states.
+\textbf{\textit{Summary and outlook.---}}We have observed the dynamical production of repulsive bound states of two mesons by time evolving a simple high-energy product state according to the particle non-conserving $\mathbb{Z}_2$ lattice gauge theory Hamiltonian, Eq.~\eqref{eq:H_spin}.
+These bound states appear solely due to quantum fluctuations and particle pair-production processes that inhibit their decay into a low-energy continuum of states.
 We quantitatively analyze this process by performing numerical simulations using tensor network methods.
 We further derive an effective model whose predictions agree with the numerical simulations.

 In contrast to earlier works~\cite{hadron1,hadron2}, we have observed that two mesons can bind together without requiring any finite-range matter interaction terms.
 The quantum fluctuations of the gauge fields are crucial contributors to the energy of this hadron state, reminiscent of how gluon fluctuations significantly contribute to the mass of protons and neutrons in the theory of strong nuclear force.
-It would be interesting to explore similar binding mechanisms in non-Abelian lattice gauge theory models such as SU$(2)$ and SU$(3)$ and in higher spatial dimensions.
+The phenomenology we show here can be generalized to more complex hadronic bound states, such as ones involving more than two $1$-mesons at higher energies in the spectrum.
+It would be interesting to explore whether these binding mechanisms are stable with gauge-invariant higher-order perturbations, theories with different gauge symmetry groups, and higher spatial dimensions.
 It would also be interesting to study the nonequilibrium dynamics resulting from scattering these high-energy hadrons to study analogs of high-energy collisions.
+Finally, an intriguing possibility to explore is whether metastable repulsively bound states can occur in materials with emergent gauge degrees of freedom.